 Circus Juventas cannot be held liable for a project’s end result, therefore we cannot assist with personal rigging questions at this time.

 We do not give out personal information for our coaches.
-Parents or students who are interested in contacting a coach should first e-mail the school administrator, who will coordinate correspondence with the coach: email@example.com.
+Parents or students who are interested in contacting a coach should first e-mail email@example.com.
+We will then coordinate correspondence with the coach.

 Circus Juventas does offer private lessons, typically during the week before 3:30 p.m. or Saturdays after 2:30 p.m.
-Contact the school administrator for more information: firstname.lastname@example.org.
+Email firstname.lastname@example.org for more information.

-We like to know when and why students are absent from class, whether it be due to illness, family vacation, etc. Please call the school administration to report an absence: 651-699-8229.
+We like to know when and why students are absent from class, whether it be due to illness, family vacation, etc. Please call or email the school administration to report an absence: 651-699-8229 or email@example.com.

 Generally, new students should sign up for beginning level classes in which they fit the age, height and weight requirements.
 Prerequisites are listed for all classes, so those need to be taken into consideration when selecting intermediate or advanced level classes.
 For many upper-level classes, coach recommendations are required.
 Visit the FIND A CLASS page to view complete class offerings.